 - C. Visual Matching Specification: Where Specifications require "match Landscape Architect's sample", provide a product that complies with requirements and matches Landscape Architect's sample.
 Landscape Architect's decision will be final on whether a proposed product matches. - 1.
-If no product available within specified category matches and complies with other

-Procedures" for proposal of product.

-D. Visual Selection Specification: Where Specifications include the phrase "as selected by

-Landscape Architect from manufacturer's full range" or similar phrase, select a product that complies with requirements.
+If no product available within specified category matches and complies with other specified requirements, comply with requirements in Division 01 Section "Substitution Procedures" for proposal of product. - D. Visual Selection Specification: Where Specifications include the phrase "as selected by Landscape Architect from manufacturer's full range" or similar phrase, select a product that complies with requirements.
 Landscape Architect will select color, gloss, pattern, density, or texture from manufacturer's product line that includes both standard and premium items.